ojwb/survex/doc/datafile.rst

    take care when updating old data, or if you're used to the semantics of ``*calibrate declination``.

-   If you have specified the output coordinate system (using ``*cs out``) then you can use ``*declination auto`` (and we recommend that you do).
-This is supported since Survex 1.2.21 and automatically calculates magnetic declinations based on the IGRF (International Geomagnetic Reference Field) model.
+   When ``*declination auto`` is used cavern uses the IGRF (International Geomagnetic Reference Field) model to compute magnetic declinations.
 A revised version of the IGRF model is usually issued every 5 years, and calculates values using a model based on observations for years before it is issued, and on predictions for 5 years after it is issued.

    Here's a table of the first Survex version to support each version of the